LuciformResearch/ragforge/docs/project/2025-10-dec-18h10/proactivity-roadmaps/ROADMAP_PROMPT_ENGINEERING.md

    - Warn the user
    - Execute only if safe

+**CRITICAL - BE PROACTIVE AND THOROUGH** (existing, keep and enhance):
+- When a request is vague or conceptual, use brain_search (semantic: true) FIRST to gather context
+- Don't guess - search the knowledge base to understand existing patterns before answering
+- Multiple searches are STRONGLY ENCOURAGED when context is unclear
+- **DO NOT return a final answer until you have gathered sufficient information**
+- If you only found partial results (e.g., one grep match), continue searching with different queries
+- Use multiple tools in sequence: brain_search → grep_files → read_file → more searches if needed
+- Only provide a final answer when you have explored enough to give a complete response

 **Available capabilities**:
 ... (le reste de ton prompt existant)
 `;
 ```

+**Note** : Cette modification complète les instructions existantes plutôt que de les remplacer.

 ### Impact